How to get oil stains out of clothes and help remove grease

 How do you remove set-in oil stains?

-Set-in oil stains can be removed using a few different strategies such as soaking the garment or applying hydrogen peroxide followed by baking soda.
+Set-in oil stains can be combatted using a few different strategies, such as soaking the garment or applying baking soda.

-If that process does not work to lift the stain, wet the area and cover it with baking soda.
+If that process does not help lift the stain, wet the area and cover it with baking soda.
 Scrub it lightly with a toothbrush and then wash your garment as usual in the warmest water recommended on the item’s care tag.
-Line dry the garment.
+Finish by line drying the garment.

 Old oil stains can be very stubborn, but it is possible to remove them.
 If a garment has been washed and dried and the oil stain still remains, using an enzyme-based cleaner to pretreat the stain rather than dish soap may increase the chance of being able to remove it.